sanskark/ci-cd-app/README.md

 # **Project Overview**

-This project demonstrates a production-style CI/CD pipeline that automates the entire application delivery lifecycle using Jenkins, Docker, and AWS EC2.
+This project demonstrates a production-style CI/CD pipeline that automates the entire application delivery lifecycle using Jenkins, Docker, AWS ECR, and AWS EC2.
 ***
 Whenever a developer pushes code to GitHub, Jenkins automatically

 1. Pulls the latest code
 2. Builds a Docker image
-3. Pushes the image to Docker Hub
+3. Pushes the image to AWS ECR
 4. Deploys the updated application as a Docker container on AWS EC2

 The goal of his project is to showcase hands-on DevOps skills, including CI/CD automation, containerization, secure credential handling, and cloud deployment.